Train as a GP

 - The opportunity to participate in a variety of non-mandatory workshops, webinars and exam preparation activities.

-The GPEx team of medical educators and program training advisors will work closely with you to provide personalised advice, mentoring and support throughout your journey.
+The GPEx team of Medical Educators and Program Coordinator will work closely with you to provide personalised advice, mentoring, and support throughout your journey.

 We’ll inspire and prepare you to become an exceptional GP.